 Most vacation areas and some ski hills have stables that offer trail rides.
 Check Travel Wisconsin's Horseback Riding Directory, Explore Minnesota's list of horseback trail rides and Pure Michigan's directory of Horse Stables and Riding Trails.

 Fly to Ironwood, just over the Wisconsin border on Michigan's Upper Peninsula, and the flight alone will give you a guaranteed view of the fall colors.

-For less than a ride on a hot-air balloon, you can get a round-trip flight on Air Choice One from Minneapolis, Chicago and, in Iowa, Mason City, Burlington and Fort Dodge.
+For less than a ride on a hot-air balloon, you can get a round-trip flight on Air Choice One from Minneapolis, Chicago, Ironwood in the Upper Peninsula and, in Iowa, Mason City, Burlington and Fort Dodge.